 Computer viruses and malware can generally be removed fairly easily.
 The most rigorous virus removal method would be to erase your computer’s hard drive and start all over again.
 By doing this there is no way in which any trace of the virus can be left behind.
 Whilst I may use this method from time to time, it also means having to reinstall the operating system and whatever software you were using, and potentially restoring your files, in order to get your computer back to the way you want it to be.
 This can be a time-consuming process.
 More often I will use a number of scanners to scan your entire system, together with a number of manual actions, to root out whatever has taken hold of your computer.
 Following either of these approaches to virus removal your computer should be back to normal.
 The only exception would be if you’ve been infected with ransomware, in which case the virus can certainly be removed, but there is no guarantee of being able to restore your encrypted files.
 The good news is that ransomware has been on the decline over the last couple of years and only affects a small minority of users now.

 Don’t hesitate to get in touch if you think your computer may be infected with a virus or some other form of malware.
 It would be my pleasure to assist in getting you back up and running again.
-I'm here to help, whether you’re on Brisbane's north or south side, or anywhere in the City of Ipswich, Logan City or the Redlands.
+I'm here to help, whether you’re in Brisbane, or anywhere in the City of Ipswich, Logan City or the Redlands.
 I cover a wide range of suburbs.